missmatsuko/matsuko.ca/src/data/blog/stop-using-material-design-text-fields.md

 <!-- TODO: Break up this wall of text? -->
 So if Google jumped off a cliff, you would, too?

-Jokes aside, this is the most common responses I get when I advise people not to use form fields like those in Google's Material Design UI library.
+Jokes aside, this is the most common response I get when I advise people not to use form fields like those in Google's Material Design UI library.
 It's a good point, of course.
 Google is a huge company with extensive resources.
-They **should** be able to create user interfaces that are accessible, usable, and beautiful.
+They *should* be able to create user interfaces that are accessible, usable, and beautiful.
 I don't know what's going on over there in Google land, but I'm guessing this kind of thing just isn't a priority for them.
 It's a shame that they've published a UI library with components like this, because so many others will use them and reference them for their own UIs.

 They are making improvements though...
 I think.
 Google's Material Design form fields used to stray even more from conventional form fields.
 It was updated in 2017 after user testing, as reported in their Google Design blog post, [The Evolution of Material Design’s Text Fields](https://medium.com/google-design/the-evolution-of-material-designs-text-fields-603688b3fe03).
 The article doesn't give much detail about the alternatives they tested, but I am confident that more conventional style form fields would do better in user testing than Material Design form fields.